• Skip to content

 1. Identify Volunteer Needs

-For example, churches that have multiple services may create a volunteer role that attends to the restrooms to help keep the facility clean, tidy, and stocked for the volume of people who pass through it in the morning.
+For example, churches that have multiple services may create a volunteer role that attends to the restrooms, helping to keep the facility clean, tidy, and stocked for the volume of people who pass through it in the morning.

-Gather a group of church leaders, members, and volunteers and brainstorm areas in your church that could use help and create volunteer roles to support that need.
+Gather a group of church leaders, members, and volunteers, brainstorm areas in your church that could use help, and create volunteer roles to support those needs.

 2. Write Job Descriptions